Charge collection efficiency of thimble ionization chambers exposed to ultra-high dose per pulse: Results

 The impact of the IC geometry on the CCE was evaluated by comparing the results using the geometries from Figure~\ref{Fig1}: a 1D cylindrical geometry ($f_{\text{cyl}}$), a 1D spherical geometry ($f_{\text{sph}}$), a volume-weighted average model ($f_{w}$), a simplified 2D geometry ($f_{\text{2D}}$), and the complete 2D geometry ($f_{\text{2D+gR}}$).
 The volume-weighted average model is defined as the positive and negative CCE ($f_{\pm w}$) calculated using the volume covered by the spherical tip ($V_{\rm sph}$) and the cylindrical part ($V_{\rm cyl}$):

-where $V_{\text{tot}} = V_{\text{sph}} + V_{\text{cyl}}$ is the total physical volume of the IC.
+where $V_{\text{tot}} = V_{\text{sph}} + V_{\text{cyl}}$ is the total physical volume of the IC.\\

 Figure~\ref{Fig3} shows the results for a PP3D IC as a function of the DPP (from 0.1~Gy to 9.3~Gy per pulse) using a bias voltage of 300~V and a pulse duration of 1.9~$\upmu$s.
 The maximum discrepancy between the volume-weighted average and the simplified 2D model in terms of CCE is 2.5~\% and 2.3~\% for $k_{\rm pol}$.
 When the guard ring is considered in the simulation, the CCE and $k_{\rm pol}$ deviate from the simplified 2D model by up to 18~\% and 14~\%, respectively, at the maximum DPP.
 It is important to note that accounting for the guard ring also affects the effective volume of the IC, and consequently the actual collected charge.
 The change in chamber volume contributes to approximately 7~\% of the variation in CCE.
-Furthermore, when the electric field is perturbed, the chamber sensitive volume may also be altered.
+Furthermore, when the electric field is perturbed, the chamber sensitive volume may also be altered.\\

 In contrast to the PP3D IC, the influence of the selected simulation geometry for the PP IC is less significant.
 For this chamber, the maximum discrepancy between the volume-weighted average and the simplified 2D geometry is 0.2~\% for CCE and 0.2~\% for $k_{\rm pol}$.
 The maximum difference between the simplified 2D geometry and the complete 2D geometry reaches 1.7~\% for CCE and 1.9~\% for $k_{\rm pol}$.
 For both ICs, the presence of a guard ring leads to a reduction in both CCE and $k_{\rm pol}$.

-Although explicitly indicated, the following sections use the complete 2D geometry for the numerical simulations.
+Unless explicitly stated, the following sections use the complete 2D geometry for the numerical simulations.